 Many people introduce themselves on Facebook and make plans to travel on the same flight.
 This is not necessary, but may be nice if you are travelling alone for the first time.
 However, most people usually meet for the first time in Bali.

-If you need help or advice with flights, we work closely with Student Universe.
-You can get in touch with them on 0333 333 9224 or by filling in this form.
 We recommend booking flights no more than three months in advance and buying your insurance at the same time, to cover you should the unexpected occur.

 Arriving in Bali